 How To Stay Organized While Working From Home (11 Ways) [INFOGRAPHIC]

 Want to learn how to stay organized while working as a virtual bookkeeper?
 Keep reading to improve your productivity at work with these tips on staying organized while working from home.
 RELATED: How To Become A Bookkeeper At Home

 How to Stay Organized When Working Remotely: 11 Steps You Can Take to Boost Productivity and EfficiencyClick here to jump to the infographic.

+Step 2: Organization Tips for Work: Streamline Your WorkflowOnce you get more experience as a bookkeeper, you’ll discover that some methods work better than others when it comes to your work.
 You’ll be able to develop your own type of workflow and later on, find ways to improve it.
 Here are some ideas you can consider trying to improve your workflow:

 - Try saving a digital copy of every paperwork that ends up on your desk by scanning it.
 In this way, you won’t lose anything.

 - Figure out which time of day you’re most productive at.
 Having routine conditions your body for work and helps you stay more organized.